cdk-entest/vpc-sg-ec2-demo/README.md

 date: 2022-08-06
 ---

-## VPC Security Group and EC2 Demo
+## Introduction

 - Create a vpc
 - Create an ec2 in a public subnet
 - Run a web in the ec2 port 80 and userdata
+- Session Manager
+- Flask app converts text to speed using Amazon Polly and S3 [here](https://github.com/cdk-entest/flask-tailwind-polly)

 ![vpc-sg-ec2](https://github.com/cdk-entest/vpc-sg-ec2-demo/assets/20411077/e80c2471-b24a-4694-a2e3-18f8ad212bfa)